JaivigneshJv/GenSpark/Day 13 - Apr 26/ShoppingAppSolution/README.md

 # Shopping App

 ## Objective
 Develop a console-based shopping application to enable customers to add products to a cart, manage their cart, and checkout.
+The application uses asynchronous programming (async/await) in C# for non-blocking operations.

 ## Implementation

 The system is divided into three layers:

 1. **Data Access Layer (DAL)**: This layer contains repositories for `Product`, `Cart`, and `CartItems`.
-It interacts with the database and performs CRUD operations.
+It interacts with the database and performs CRUD operations asynchronously.

 2. **Business Logic Layer (BLL)**: This layer contains the business logic of the application.
 It interacts with the DAL and transforms data to and from the Models.
+The BLL uses async/await to ensure that the UI remains responsive while it performs business operations.

 3. **Console Application**: This is the entry point of the application.
 It interacts with the BLL and presents data to the user.
+The console application uses async/await to ensure that it remains responsive while it waits for the BLL to complete its operations.

 ## Getting Started